-Swiss companies are very competitive internationally.
-In the services field, particularly in the private banking and insurance sectors, Swiss companies have a dominant position in the world.
+Swiss companies are very competitive on a global scale.
+In the services field, particularly in the private banking and insurance sectors, Swiss companies hold a dominant position in the world.

 The Swiss citizens give their insurance a significant part of their budget, about 21%, which represents a higher percentage than that recorded in many other countries.
 Noteworthy, however, that, Swiss insurance companies make more than half of their income abroad, making Switzerland the main European exporter of insurance.
-An important part of this activity is represented by reinsurance, with 90% of reinsurance contracts being outsourced.
+An important part of this activity is for reinsurance, with outsourcing contributing 90% of reinsurance contracts.

 Switzerland, an established and attractive insurance center

-Major players in the insurance field are represented on the Swiss market, generating a considerable business.
+Major players in the insurance field are present in the Swiss market, generating a considerable business.
 Many factors contribute to the strength of the Swiss insurance system.

-The central position in Europe favors proximity to customers, so the access to the European market is facilitated.
-Also, EU branches for reinsurance are not needed.
+The central position in Europe favors proximity to customers, so the access to the European market is simpler.
+Moreover, EU branches for reinsurance are not necessary.
 Political and monetary stability, as well as the fact that it is a dynamic innovation center, gives Switzerland easy access to the European market.